;

 3

-B. Elective Courses — 6-9 hours (Advisor must approve courses)
+B. Elective Courses — 6-9 credits (Advisor must approve courses)

 Take 6-9 credits from the following: